Fever hospital: England and Wales

 After the London Fever Hospital was established in 1802, six more hospitals were established in London by the Metropolitan Asylums Board.
 These were designed with two separate buildings – one for smallpox patients and one for sufferers from other infectious diseases: cholera, diphtheria, dysentery, measles, scarlet fever, typhoid fever, typhus and whooping cough.

-In London, there were protests and legal action against fever hospitals by local residents who were concerned about the risk of infection.
+In London, there were protests and legal action against fever hospitals by residents who were concerned about the risk of infection.
 Precautions were taken, such as disinfection of ambulances, but it was found that the incidence of smallpox increased near smallpox hospitals.
 Siting of the hospitals next to rivers, so that transport of patients could be limited to ambulance steamers was found to reduce this.
 Ships, moored on the Thames at Long Reach, were also used as isolation hospitals.

 Notification

-The Infectious Disease (Notification) Act 1889 required that local authorities be notified of the occurrence of such infectious diseases.
+The UK Infectious Disease (Notification) Act 1889 (52 & 53 Vict. c.
+72) required that local authorities be notified of the occurrence of such infectious diseases.
 The medical officer of health was then empowered to isolate the patients to prevent spreading.
 Well-to-do patients could be isolated at home but poorer people lacked the facilities and space for this.
 The requirement for isolation thus drove the need for provision of hospitals for this purpose.
-These measures were compulsory in the London area and were made compulsory in the rest of the country by a similar act of 1899.
+These measures were compulsory in the London area and were made compulsory in the rest of the country by the Infectious Disease (Notification) Extension Act 1899 (62 & 63 Vict. c.
+8).

 Cross infection

-Cross infection was a significant issue because patients with different diseases might be put in the same ward and share facilities such as towels.
+Cross-infection was a significant issue because patients with different diseases might be put in the same ward and share facilities such as towels.
 Isolation hospitals were then criticised as places "where a person goes in with one infectious disease and catches all the rest."
-Patients returning from such hospitals might then spread the acquired infections to members of their family.
+Patients returning from such hospitals might then spread the acquired infections to members of their families.
 These were called return cases and they could result in complaints and lawsuits.
 A major difficulty was a lack of understanding of scarlet fever, which was the most common disease at that time.
-The nature of the disease and the way in which it was transmitted was uncertain.
+The nature of the disease and how it was transmitted was uncertain.
 To prevent return cases, hospitals tried extending the period of isolation and giving patients disinfectant washes with formalin or Lysol when discharging them.